SagorKumarSaha/Tradiumpro_Website_Performance_Testing/README.md

 # Tradiumpro Website Performance Testing

-## Has done Load Testing on the Tradiumpro website which is a part of Performance Testing.
+## I have done Load Testing on the Tradiumpro website which is a part of Performance Testing.